aasthas2022/PopcornPicker/README.md

 - **Dart:** A client-optimized language for fast apps on any platform.
 - **Bloc:** For managing the app's state using the BLoC pattern.
 - **SharedPreferences:** To locally store user settings and preferences.
+- **Firebase:** For real-time database management, user authentication, and cloud storage.
 - **TMDB API:** For fetching real-time data about movies.

 ## Contributing